Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection.md

 ![11](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/11.png)

-I conducted some descriptive statistics analysis for key metrics, and analyzed those statistics information with boxplot.
-I identify some patterns for each cluster.
+I conducted some descriptive statistics analysis for key metrics.
+By analyzing those statistics information with boxplot, I identify some patterns for each cluster.

 {% highlight r %}
 print ("Opioid_LA_mean_cost describles by clusters")